Properties of the After Kernel: Introduction

 where $\phi(x)$ is the Jacobian of the function mapping $\theta$ to $f_{\theta}(x)$, evaluated at $\theta_0$.
-The NTK is a limit of $K_{\mathrm{FNKT}}$ (the ``F'' stands for ``finite'') as the width of a network goes to infinity \cite{yang2019scaling,DBLP:conf/nips/AroraDH0SW19}.
-Many proofs using the NTK exploit the fact that, under conditions on the width, initialization, and learning rate, a first-order Taylor approximation of the objective function around the initial solution remains accurate throughout training.
+The NTK is a limit of $K_{\mathrm{FNTK}}$ (the ``F'' stands for ``finite'') as the width of a network goes to infinity \cite{yang2019scaling,DBLP:conf/nips/AroraDH0SW19}.
+Standard proofs using the NTK exploit the fact that, under conditions on the width, initialization, and learning rate, a first-order Taylor approximation of the objective function around the initial solution remains accurate throughout training.
+That is, the algorithm is learning a linear classifier over features that were determined at initialization.